pauldubois98/ModularFormsModuloTwo.jl/docs/src/data.md

 ## Generating Precalculated Data
 The various precalculated data generators may be found in the data subfolder.
-Note that the user may create new data files, if the provided ones aren't enought.
+Note that the user may create new data files, if the provided ones aren't enough.
 Note as well that there are two implemented ways to store data, we advice the binary for speed purposes.

 ## Binary Data Reads